Here is a video on what food to pack:Watch

 - Socks: one pair per day works fine on short trips.
 For longer trips this becomes impractical; there are tricks you can use to dry-out your socks during the day.
 Three pairs is the most you would need, unless your trip's packing list specifies otherwise.

 - The concept of layering is important, since temperatures and activity levels can vary a lot during the day.
 For instance, one can bring a light baselayer, a medium-weight baselayer top, mid-weight softshell pants, a warmer fleece or synthetic mid-layer, a puffy down parka, and a hardshell jacket and pants (plus a hat and some gloves).
 With this system you can be prepared for anything from 80 degrees F at the parking lot down to the mid 20s and windy at the summit of Mount Baker.
 But don't take it too far: only bring enough clothes so that you will be warm wearing ALL of them in the worst conditions you could possibly encounter.
-Here's a great example of how all of your clothing can work together in a system for any conditions.

 - For hands and feet it may be tempting to bring the warmest possible boots, high-altitude mittens, heated insoles, etc. but most of this is unnecessary for temperatures above 20 degrees F. No matter how thick, no glove can rewarm cold hands.
 We can teach you how to operate efficiently in the temperatures we'll encounter with the gear we recommend.
 Thicker, warmer gear will just add weight and will not make things any easier.